Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Firth and John were waiting outside for him, all concern and serious expressions.

-“So...how’d it go?
-Is it really her?”
+"So...how’d it go?
+Is it really her?"

 Adam signed.
-“No. It’s...Fuck, man.”
+"No. It’s...Fuck, man."

 The other two nodded, understanding him perfectly, and scooped him into *exactly* the brotherly hug that he needed at that moment.

-It took a lot of the tension out. “...Shit.”
+It took a lot of the tension out. "...Shit."

-“It coulda fuckin’ left us something to shoot,” Firth groused, letting him go.
-“I was all ready to fuck shit up an’ then I get fuckin’ blue-balled.”
+"It coulda fuckin’ left us something to shoot," Firth groused, letting him go.
+"I was all ready to fuck shit up an’ then I get fuckin’ blue-balled."

 Adam couldn’t help but chuckle darkly, despite everything.
-“You really are a fuckin’ savage, aren’t you?”
+"You really are a fuckin’ savage, aren’t you?"

-“Why deny it?”
-Firth’s voice was warm, but he sobered and gestured toward the transit shaft, where the others were gearing up to recover Rebar. “...Come on, bruh.
-We got a brother to carry...home…Somethin’ wrong LT?”
+"Why deny it?"
+Firth’s voice was warm, but he sobered and gestured toward the transit shaft, where the others were gearing up to recover Rebar. "...Come on, bruh.
+We got a brother to carry...home…Somethin’ wrong LT?"

 Costello had paused in his preparations, and his hand had drifted up the side of his helmet as he listened to whatever was coming in through the command channel.
 He turned and bolted back toward them.
 Behind his visor, his eyes were wide.

-“...The Swarm’s here,” he said.
+"...The Swarm’s here," he said.

 ---